 Firstly, the ceramic is PTFE and PFOA free.
 Secondly, it has been strengthened with copper titanium which makes it 8 times more durable than other standard non-stick coatings.
 It is also more time and energy efficient as food will cook up to 30% faster than those same standard skillets.
 That strength means using metal utensils is perfectly fine, it is resistant to scratches.

 The square skillet pan looks attractive, it’s a copper color.
 It cooks evenly and has a temperature probe that is easy to operate.
 It cooks up to 450°, so flash frying is simple.

 The snug-fitting tempered glass lid is dishwasher safe, and once the probe has been removed the whole skillet is safe to be totally immersed.
 The coating is so tough that it shouldn’t need it.
 A wipe around with a wet cloth is usually enough.

 Testers love the slidey surface, chasing a fried egg around the skillet is particularly fun they say!
-Maybe this could be the best electric skillet for frying chicken!
+Maybe this could be the best rated electric skillet!

 9. Hamilton Beach Ceramic Electric Skillet

 If you have owned electric skillets and are looking to replace one, maybe because the supposed non-stick coating has begun to deteriorate, take a look at this.